 What kind of network does the campus offer?

 Every residence hall room has a wired Ethernet plugin at each student desk.
 In addition, wireless internet access is available in each building on campus as well as some outdoor areas.
 University Information Services can help you configure your laptop for wireless access.

 Is there technology help in the residence halls?

-There are two student Network Assistants living in each dormitory.
+There are two student Network Assistants living in each dormitory, who can help with technology issues during the off hours of the Technology Helpdesk.
 It is usually easy to find them, day or night.
-Also, you can contact the Technology Information Center during daytime working hours for help with computer problems.
+Also, you can contact the Technology Helpdesk during daytime working hours for help with computer problems.

 - International Admissions Office: +1-503-352-2218 email@example.com

 - International Student Advising: +1-502-352-1600 firstname.lastname@example.org